The FODMAPs info is spot on, as far as it goes, but it doesn’t go far enough.

 The hardest part of changing your eating is the fact that our gut bacteria influence our cravings.
 If you are unhealthy, check with your doctor and consider trying the elimination part of the FODMAPs diet.
 For the most success, I’d pair it with a colonic using hydrogen peroxide and switching to stevia.
 My sweet cravings have gone way down since I’ve done all 3 things.

 Whether you have IBS or not, you may be having trouble digesting wheat.
 It’s a tricky thing to figure out- it took me several tries before I realized wheat was to blame for the worst of my health issues.
 The reason it took so long?
 The first few times I tried to eliminate wheat, I cut it out for one week and then for one month.
 No improvement.
 The third time I cut it out for 3 months.
 Bingo.

-Since I eliminated wheat 3 years ago, I have not taken antibiotics.
+Since I eliminated wheat 3 years ago, I have not had to take antibiotics.
 When I ate wheat regularly, I used antibiotics a minimum of 4-6 times per year for sinus infections.
-The only one who was sad when I stopped eating wheat was my ENT, I’m sure.
-No more copays…

 Thing is, all those antibiotics were killing off the beneficial bacteria in my digestive tract, which allowed the bad ones to go hog wild.

 Recently I stopped eating any grains.
 I read that grains promote the growth of non-beneficial bacteria in the gut.
 If you have IBS, I think it makes sense to build back beneficial bacteria and starve the problem ones.